Freccia/lem-in/tools/check/README.md

+*** lfabbro's note: This piece of code was written by mressier, I thank her for wrinting this tests ***

 Welcome,

 This is the checker I have done in order to make tests easy to run on the lem-in project.
 It's a project of 42.
 Please don't use it to correct anyone if you don't have look after each test and be sure that you know what you are testing.
 If someone try to correct you with these test without knowing this, please lockscreen.